plaid/react-native-plaid-link-sdk/README.md

 #### OAuth requirements

-For Link Token based OAuth support, you must configure your `link_token` with a [redirect_uri](https://plaid.com/docs/api/tokens/#link-token-create-request-redirect-uri) to support OAuth on iOS.
-On Android you need to register your package name as described above.
-Other than setting the `redirect_uri`, which must be a universal link, when you create the `link_token` no further configuration is required.
-Notably, no props are required on the React Native side.
+:warning: All integrations must migrate to version 9.0.0 or later of the React Native SDK (requires version 4.1.0 or later of the iOS LinkKit SDK) by September 30, 2023, to maintain support for Chase OAuth on iOS.

+##### Android OAuth Requirements

+###### Register your app id
+1. Log into your [Plaid Dashboard](https://dashboard.plaid.com/team/api) and navigate to the API page under the Developers tab.
+2. Next to Allowed Android package names click "Configure" then "Add New Android Package Name".
+3. Enter your package name, for example `com.plaid.example`.
+4. Click "Save Changes", you may be prompted to re-enter your password.

+##### iOS OAuth Requirements

+For iOS OAuth to work, specific requirements must be met.
+1. Redirect URIs must be [registered](https://plaid.com/docs/link/ios/#register-your-redirect-uri), and set up as [universal links](https://developer.apple.com/documentation/xcode/supporting-associated-domains).
+2. Your native iOS application, must be configured with your associated domain.
+See your iOS [set up universal links](https://plaid.com/docs/link/ios/#set-up-universal-links) for more information.

+##### Link Token OAuth Requirements

+- On iOS you must configure your `link_token` with a [redirect_uri](https://plaid.com/docs/api/tokens/#link-token-create-request-redirect-uri) to support OAuth.
+When creating a `link_token` for initializing Link on Android, `android_package_name` must be specified and `redirect_uri` must be left blank.

+- On Android you must configure your `link_token` with an [android_package_name](https://plaid.com/docs/api/tokens/#link-token-create-request-android-package-name) to support OAuth.
+When creating a `link_token` for initializing Link on iOS, `android_package_name` must be left blank and `redirect_uri` should be used instead.

 #### To receive onEvent callbacks: